 Hey!
-My name is Steven and I am a 1st year PhD student at Prof. Dr. Weidlich's working group at Humboldt University of Berlin.
+My name is Steven and I am a Ph.D. student in the Databases and Information Systems group at Humboldt University of Berlin, fortunate to be supervised by Prof. Dr. Matthias Weidlich.

 • Event stream processing, e.g., {approximate, distributed} complex event processing